National Cadet Corps (India): Vayu Sainik Camp (VSC)

 The All India Vayu Sainik Camp is the most prestigious and glorious camp of the NCC air wing.
 This time AIVSC was held at Air Force Station at Jodhpur in Rajasthan.
 In-fact, representing at NATIONAL level itself gives you enough power & confidence.
 The AIVSC is the apex training camp of NCC and is designed to expose the cadets to a strenuous military way of life, in addition to rousing their competitive spirits by pitting them against their peers in a number of aviation-related disciplines such as Microlight Flying, Aero Modelling, Skeet Shooting, .22 Rifle Firing, Drill and written tests of various subjects related to flying.
 Basically this camp is the culmination of various NCC training activities conducted amongst 16 directorates to decide the champion directorate.

-On the very first day all the cadets were briefed by the camp commandant regarding camp.
+On the first day all the cadets were briefed by the camp commandant regarding camp.
 Each day there was an activity either it was any competition or any other.

 Apart from these events one day was decided to give A visit to Air Force Station, Jodhpur where cadets see and learn how various fighter planes and helicopters works, Luckily cadets also got opportunity to fly in an Indian Air Force Mi-17 helicopter and Pipistrel microlight aircraft and also got chance to visit glorious places of interest in and around Jodhpur.

 The camp, in fact, portrays a reflection of 'mini India'.
 The camp is visited by a number of dignitaries, including DDG and many other army and air force officials.

 Nau Sainik Camp (NSC)

+NSC is one of the golden camps of NCC, its part of naval wing and conducted under the Indian navy.

 This centrally organised Naval Camp is conducted annually for selected Naval Wing Cadets.
-Boat pulling, semaphore, whaler rigging, drill competitions are the main attraction of the camp.
-It is generally held at Naval Maritime Academy (NAMAC) at Visakhapatnam but started to be held at Karwar from 2014.
-Cdt Lakhvir Bawa was adjudged and won gold medal as Best cadet in 1995 from Kerala and Lakshadweep directorate.
+Boat pulling, semaphore, whaler rigging, firing, drill competitions are the main attraction of the camp.
+The competition is conducted from IGC (inter group completion), PRE NSC 1, 2, 3 and AINSC.
+It is generally held at Naval Maritime Academy (NAMAC) at Mumbai but started to be held at Karwar from 2014.The coming NSC 2023 is going to be held at INS Shivaji, Lonavala Mumbai from 13 October.